rigup/ephemeral-iam/README.md

 Utility for granting short-lived, privileged access to GCP APIs.

 Usage:
-  gcp-iam-escalate [command]
+  eiam [command]

 Available Commands:
-  assumePrivileges    Configure gcloud to make API calls as the provided service account editConfig          Edit configuration values gcloud              Run a gcloud command with the permissions of the specified service account help                Help about any command kubectl             Run a kubectl command with the permissions of the specified service account listServiceAccounts List service accounts that can be impersonated
+  assumePrivileges    Configure gcloud to make API calls as the provided service account [alias: priv] completion          Generate completion script editConfig          Edit configuration values gcloud              Run a gcloud command with the permissions of the specified service account help                Help about any command kubectl             Run a kubectl command with the permissions of the specified service account listServiceAccounts List service accounts that can be impersonated [alias: list] version             Print the installed ephemeral-iam version viewConfig          View the current configuration settings

 Flags:
-  -h, --help   help for gcp-iam-escalate
+  -h, --help   help for eiam
+  -y, --yes    Assume 'yes' to all prompts

-Use "gcp-iam-escalate [command] --help" for more information about a command.
+Use "eiam [command] --help" for more information about a command.
 ```

 Subcommand `--help`
 ```
- $ ./eiam assumePrivileges --help
+ $ eiam assumePrivileges --help

 The "assumePrivileges" command fetches short-lived credentials for the provided service Account and configures gcloud to proxy its traffic through an auth proxy.
 This auth proxy sets the